mailcow/mailcow-dockerized-docs/docs/prerequisite-system.md

 #### Usage examples

-A company with 15 phones (EAS enabled) and about 50 concurrent IMAP connections should plan 16 GB RAM.
+A company with 15 phones (EAS enabled) and about 50 concurrent IMAP connections should plan 16 GiB RAM.

 6 GiB RAM + 1 GiB swap are fine for most private installations while 8 GiB RAM are recommended for ~5 to 10 users.